 The Coverdell ESA is far better than the 529 and the best tool to save and build wealth for college expenses tax-free.
 The problem is the Wall Street Lobby makes the 529 easier to contribute to and work with.
 This needs to change!
-But in the meantime, know that the Coverdell employs a secret weapon that can build a nest egg for college faster than the 529.
+In the meantime, know that the Coverdell employs a secret weapon that can build a nest egg for college faster than the 529.
+Investment accounts are crucial for your future, including a 401K.
+KKOS is currently providing a special for $100 off a 401K set up, click here to check it out.

-I realize that my bold opinion may fly in the face of what you’ve heard from your tax professional or financial advisor, but I will back up this opinion clearly and explain why the Coverdell is the “hidden gem” in the financial marketplace for college savings.
+I realize that my bold opinion may fly in the face of what you’ve heard from your tax professional or financial advisor.
+I will back up this opinion clearly and explain why the Coverdell is the “hidden gem” in the financial marketplace for college savings.

 What’s with the Name?

-The account is named for its primary champion in the U.S. Senate, Senator Paul Coverdell, a Republican from the State of Georgia.
+The account gets its name from primary champion in the U.S. Senate, Senator Paul Coverdell, a Republican from the State of Georgia.
 The name “Coverdell ESA” can be confusing as this tax-preferred structure has been referred to various names in the past.
 Since originally passed in 1997 it has been referred to as an Education Savings Account, a Coverdell account, and formerly known as an Educational IRA.
 IGNORE ALL THE OTHER NAMES… they’ve all been combined into one: the Coverdell ESA, which I will simply refer to throughout this article as a “Coverdell”.

 Essentially, the answer as to why 529s get so much more ‘press’ and special treatment is two words: Wall Street.
-The financial industry gets to trade and bury their insidious expensive fees in the 529 accounts, which again are almost impossible to pinpoint and calculate.
+The financial industry gets to trade and bury their insidious expensive fees in the 529 accounts.
+Which are almost impossible to pinpoint and calculate.

 - Allowing for massive contributions compared to the Coverdell (80k in one year compared to 2k)